hapax/hapax.github.io/assets/alien-maths.md

 [Hopi language reflects a different conception of time](https://en.wikipedia.org/wiki/Hopi_time_controversy).
-The claim that language affects our perception of reality is called *linguistic relativism*, though the term encompasses a morass of distinctions in strength and emphasis I don't want to enter into.
+The claim that language affects our perception of reality is called *linguistic relativism*, though the term encompasses a morass of distinctions I won't enter into.

 Perhaps the sharpest version of the hypothesis is that [colour words](https://en.wikipedia.org/wiki/Linguistic_relativity_and_the_color_naming_debate)